evatitan/langRead/2025/Atomic_habits.md

 - Habits + deliberate practice = Mastery
 - Reflection and review is a process that allows you to remain conscious of your performance over time.
 - The tighter we cling to an identity, the harder is becomes to grow beyond it.

+Conclusion The secret to result that last
+- The secret to getting results that last is to never stop making improvements.
+- Sometime a habit will be hard to remember and you'll need to make it obvios.
+Other time you won't feel like starting and you'll need to make it attractive.
+In many cases, you may find that a habit will be too difficult and you'll need to make it easy.
+And sometimes, you won't feel like sticking with it and you'll need to make it satisfying.

+## Personal Book reflection

+I've just finished reading Atomic Habit by James Clear, which explores how habits are formed by how "Behavior Changes" can lead to long-term improvement.
+I choose this book because I had heard about it a few years ago, and I wanted to understand how people build habits in their lives.

+After reading it, I now have a a clearer understanding of the process behind creating what the author calls "atomic habits".
+I also learned why so many people fail when trying to form new habits, it's not just about motivation or willpower, but about systems and identity.
+I really liked how James presents his ideas through real-life stories and practical examples.
+That makes his message more convincing and easier to relate to.
+One idea that deeply resonated with me is his advice to not just set goals, but to focus on building a new identity.
+The mindset shift makes many difference.

+This book made me rethink what success means.
+Creating a new habit isn't about reaching a final destination, it's about committing to continuous, small improvements.
+The key is to never stop growing, and to focus on becoming just 1% better everyday.

+H.H
+20250806

 ## Glossary